[Lens Review] The Incredible Helios 44-2 58mm f2

 Image Quality

 I have nothing but good things to say about the image quality.
 Though I do believe when it comes to obtaining vintage lenses, your luck plays a big role, and I am glad to say that the copy I own is perfect.
 First, even when wide open at aperture f2, the contrast is rather sharp.
-Keep it away from the sun (which would even trouble modern lenses), and you’ll be fine.
 The lens creates a very creamy background, given the right distance, as you can see in the photos below.

 So far, I have often been integrating Helios into my city-night shots.
 Sharpness-wise, it does not compare to a newer lens, but I find the sun stars produced by the lens extremely appealing.
 Just look at the photo below!
 Bokeh performance at night is also more than acceptable.
 If the bokeh looks a tad dirty, that’s probably dust accumulating inside.
 It’s old, after all!

 One last thing I would like to point out is the aesthetics.
 Though constantly hailed as one of the most mass-produced lenses, Helios is — for lack of a better word — a stunning performer.
 For instance, it’s well-known for its ‘swirly bokeh’ effect.
-Combined that with the native film-like rendering, even when used in digital bodies and you’ll produce some unique shots in no time.
+Combined that with the native film-like rendering, even when used in digital bodies you’ll produce some unique shots in no time.

 Overall Impression